cockroachdb/docs/v21.1/backup.md

 CockroachDB's `BACKUP` [statement](sql-statements.html) allows you to create [full or incremental backups](take-full-and-incremental-backups.html) of your cluster's schema and data that are consistent as of a given timestamp.

 {{site.data.alerts.callout_info}}
 Core users can only take [full backups](take-full-and-incremental-backups.html#full-backups).
 To use the other backup features, you need an [enterprise license](enterprise-licensing.html).
+You can also use [CockroachCloud](https://cockroachlabs.cloud/signup?referralId=crdb-docs), which runs [full backups daily and incremental backups hourly](../cockroachcloud/backups-page.html).
 {{site.data.alerts.end}}

 You can [backup a full cluster](#backup-a-cluster), which includes: